 Explore different rooms and be helped to listen quietly before inventing the name, secret life and personality of one room.
-Capture it's breath in a jar and take its story into a different room.
-Leave your jar somewhere to enable a conversation after you have gone.
+Capture its breath in a jar and take its story into a different room to enable a conversation after you have gone.